 Answer the Public is a question-based keyword research tool which provides a long list of prepositionally sorted keyword suggestions.
 This tool is also helpful to generate topic and content ideas.
 Here is a picture of me searching for the keyword “unbiased journalism”.

 These are just a few of the tools available, and certainly make for the most popular.
-Next let’s discuss who, what, and how to go about keyword research.
+Next let’s discuss who, what, and how to go about your keyword research strategy.

 When coming up with the keywords to try and implement into your SEO strategy, it’s worth following some best practices to get a head start over your competitors.